hyg3n/Ellesse/frontend/README.md

 # **Ellesse**

-Ellesse is a React Native application designed to connect users with local service providers, such as plumbers, tutors, and more.
+LSC is a React Native application designed to connect users with local service providers, such as plumbers, tutors, and more.
 The app includes a map view for displaying nearby providers, a search functionality for specific services, and cross-platform compatibility for both Android and iOS.

 ---